chapel-lang/chapel/doc/sphinx/source/users-guide/datapar/forall.rst

-In slightly more detail, the number of tasks used to implement a forall-loop is determined by its iterand expression(s), in this case, the array *A*.
+In slightly more detail, the number of tasks used to implement a forall-loop is determined by its iterand expression(s), in this case the array *A*.
 As declared here, *A* uses a default implementation ("**domain map**") which causes it to be allocated locally to the compute node on which the active task is running.
 The default